emwap/signature-paper/paper.md

 Why not just add annotations to the `Lam`{.haskell} abstraction constructor in the Feldspar Core language?

 The `Signature` language is a proper extension of the Feldspar Core language, which it means it is optional and can co-exist with other extensions.
-Since the `Signature` is built using the deep/shallow technique, the language is possible to extend by the end user.
+Since the `Signature` is built using a combination of deep and shallow embedding, the language is possible to extend by the end user.
-Also, the `Signature` language can be seen as a replacement for the Core `Lam`{.haskell} constructor.
+Also, the `Signature` language can be seen as a replacement for the top-level lambda abstractions in the Feldspar expression.

-In future work, we will generalize the `Signature` language to work with any expression language that supports the `CompExp` interface.
+In future work, we will generalize the `Signature` language to work with any expression language that supports the same interface (see \cref{code-generation}) as the Feldspar compiler.